marschall/stored-procedure-proxy/README.md

 - supports Java 8 Date and Time API
  - if the driver supports it
 - does reflection only once per method and caches the meta data for future calls
+- interfaces can be mocked or stubbed easily for tests that don't require database access

 Not supported
 -------------